Huerte/Gitomation/Inspirational_Quote.md

 ### "Attitude, not aptitude, determines altitude." - Zig Ziglar
 ### "Courage Is a Love Affair with the Unknown" - Osho
 ### "Turn off your mind, relax, and float downstream." - John Lennon
+### "All problems are illusions of the mind." - Eckhart Tolle